Last updated: March 17, 2026

 Tired of the constant stress and screen time of a more active trading strategy?
 Position trading offers a calmer, long-term alternative.
 Instead of chasing small, rapid price movements, a positional trader focuses on capturing the major, macro-economic trends that unfold over weeks, months, or even years.
 This style blends big-picture fundamental analysis with high-timeframe technical analysis to identify and ride significant market waves.

+While it requires significantly less screen time than day trading, success in position trading comes from “setting and monitoring”, staying focused on the long-term thesis rather than daily price noise.
 This guide explains exactly what is positional trading, who it’s for, and the strategies you can use to get started.

 Key Takeaways